-- population increase;

-- business and employment opportunity generation;

-- expansion of retail offering;

-- increasing access to community services; and

-- strengthening of a city heart.
+- population increase; - business and employment opportunity generation; - expansion of retail offering; - increasing access to community services; and - enhance the public realm and strengthen activity around the city heart.

 Objective B: Market Acceptance

 Ensure that the adopted strategies to reposition the Salisbury City Centre are underpinned by a structure that the market will support, participate in, and invest capital / human resources.